 Educational Value

-The museum is recognized for its informative displays and educational experiences related to Indigenous cultures.
+The museum is recognized for its informative exhibits and educational experiences, making it a valuable resource for learning about Indigenous cultures.

 JG